Itai-Nelken/Pi-Assistant/README.md

 * 23/1/2021 - UPDATE: v1.2.1 - fixed `--no-internet` and `--no-update` flags don't work when launching using `piassist`, made startup time after option completes way shorter using the `--no-internet flag` (that make Pi-Assistant not check for internet and updates, so makes startup time way faster).

 ## Known issues and bugs
+* The updater always runs on startup for some reason.
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.
 * zoom menu icon doesn't work for some reason.